LSSTDESC/6x2pt_LSST_and_ext_Spec/README.md

 The package uses YAML configuration files to control all aspects of the pipeline.
 These are organized by

 1. general.yaml - Controls the pipeline run (output path, pipeline choices, YAML configuration choices, etc)
-2. probes_properties.yaml - Sets survey and tracer properties (e.g inclusion RSD, Distribution path, fsky value, nuisance parameters, etc)
+2. probes_properties.yaml - Sets survey and tracer properties (e.g, inclusion RSD, Distribution path, fsky value, nuisance parameters, etc)
-3. probes_combination.yaml - Defines which probes combination are include in the data vector
+3. probes_combination.yaml - Defines which probe combinations are included in the data vector
 4. array_choices.yaml - Redshif and $\ell$ arrays, scale cuts
 5. cosmology.yaml - Cosmological parameters values
 6. prior_choices/\*.yaml - Prior values for parameters (for the nuisance parameters can be shared or tracer-specific)